 A while back Steve did a radio interview with a host and told her about me and what I do.
 She was excited to hear that I was a professional intuitive and a psychic medium.
-She had a colleague who hosted a radio show for Sirius Radio that was related to or owned by Oprah Winfrey (can’t remember which now).
+She had a colleague who hosted a radio show for Oprah Winfrey’s Sirius Radio channel.
 She thought it would be great to hook the two of us up so I could be on the show.
 Previous psychics on the show included John Edward, Sonia Choquette, and John Holland, and the show was regularly listened to by more than 2 million people.
 At that point in time, I had not been a guest on a single radio show, nor had I exhibited my psychic abilities to a group.
 I wasn’t sure I could do readings over the radio as my tuning in process can sometimes take a minute or two and I know that radio silence is something to be avoided.

 In order to even be on the show, I had to be interviewed by the show’s producer.
 Once we got on the phone we talked about my abilities and experiences.
 He told me I would need to give him a very accurate and impressive reading on the phone right in that moment.
 My heart started pounding with nervous energy, but it was a fair request.
 When I tuned in, I immediately got information about his dating life as that seemed to be an area where he was struggling.
 I quickly identified his main problem and the guides provided him a previously untried solution.
 He was grateful.
 Then he asked me if I sensed any deceased people around him.

 I waited for someone to come through.
 After a moment or two I started picking up the energy of a grandfather figure who came through with some validating information, including the fact that the producer was driving with a super low tank of gas that morning.
 The producer laughed when I said that and confirmed that he was indeed running on fumes that morning and didn’t have time to stop for gas.